jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 These were two entire societies based on either the genotype or phenotype.
 However, as awful as it might sound, these extremes could have technological success.
 Both used new machinery, mathematics, and other advancements to build modern economies and militaries.
 Each was doomed however, because extremes have complacency embedded in them and cannot sustain any success in the game of life.

 Let's look at World War II (1939-1945) for our first example why.
 This history is told in many books (my favorite being _Why the Allies Won_), but in short Germany's early WWII victories came from a real innovation—integrating tank, plane, and infantry by radio into concentrated and fast-acting "combined arms" mobile warfare.
 These ideas started to be thought up during the dreadfully slow and murderous trench warfare of World War I (1914-1918).
 In that war, soldiers, tanks, planes, artillery were spread across the battlefield and attacked each other in waves.
-It was understood battles happened over weeks or months where soldiers would relay observations to commanders and wait hours or days for orders on what to do next inside large units of hundreds or thousands.
+Soldiers relayed observations to commanders far away from the battlefied and waited days for orders on what to do next.

-Germany's innovation was concentrating tankers, pilots, artillery like a sword point at the gaps in the enemy's armour.
-More importantly, using radio, soldiers talked directly to each other and could share intelligence on enemy positions and then coordinate movements and attacks at relative small sizes and at lightning speed (these were often called "Blitzkrieg" tactics).
+Germany's innovation was concentrating many trucks, tanks, planes, and artillery like a sword point at the gaps in the enemy's forces.
+More importantly, using radio, soldiers talked directly to each other and could share intelligence on enemy positions and then coordinate movements and attacks at relative small sizes and at high speed (which is why it was called "Blitzkrieg", lightning warfare).

-Combined arms warfare was not an original idea.
-Since World War I, the radio, airplane, and motor engine advanced greatly and everyone was learning to drive or hearing airport traffic and knew society was not just changing, but warfare too.
-Yet, the Germans, perhaps because they were poorer and had less reason to preserve World War I mentalities, implemented new ideas faster than anyone else.
-They actually borrowed much of the philosophy for combined arms warfare from British academies even though British military didn't implement them.

 The Allies built tanks, planes, and trucks just like the Germans did.
-Some even asked how warfare would change.
-But their leaders and culture didn't feel the need to rethink themselves, so their warfare of artillery, bunkers, and layers of commanders went unchanged.
+But their leaders had built their careers on WWI methods, so new ideas were filtered out with every training session and promotion.
+Their warfare of artillery, bunkers, and layers of commanders went unchanged.
 They fitted new tools to an old war.
 The Germans, with less to preserve, learned instead.

+Combined arms warfare was not Germany's idea.
+Austrailian WWI general John Monash, a part-time general but full-time engineer, actually implemented it with the primitive tanks and planes of the era to great success.
+Yet, the the Allies, especially France, learned that defense win wars.
+While Germans learned they can't win long wars.
+The Germans thus had less reason to preserve World War I mentalities, and so implemented combined arms warfare.
+The textbooks were literally written by British theorists even though the British military didn't implement them.

 When World War II started in September 1939, the die was cast, as each side would see how well it had prepared itself.
 Germany invaded a hard-fighting Poland (1939) in a matter of weeks.
 The result of that contest was never in question, especially as the Soviets invaded from the other side towards the end.
 It was only when turning its Blitzkrieg on Holland, Belgium, and France (1940), did Germany truly test its new military.

 An early obstacle was the massive Belgian Fort Eben-Emael.
 Made from all the lessons of World War I, it was a massive underground city with concrete protected machine guns and artillery pieces.
 It was built to protect several important bridges that controlled the Belgian heartland from invasion.

 Remembering World War I, Belgian defenders waited for German artillery and soldiers to attack.
 Instead the Germans landed gliders on the fort's roof.
 Without even being heard or detected, 85 troopers walked out, used newly developed shaped explosive charges to blast open the concrete gun emplacements, and the fortress fell in under two days.
-With barely a struggle, German tanks rolled on and Belgium fell days later.
+With barely a struggle, German tanks rolled on and Belgium fell weeks later.

 Fort Eben-Emael was symbolic of the entire Allied battle plan.
 The French built bunkers that were far larger, the biggest called the Maginot Line, and none of them prevented invasion.
 Instead of landing on them like in Eben-Emael, the Germans drove around them, and faced surprised and disorganized soldiers still trained to fight World War I.